-When we book a national touring act, we have found that most fans prefer “an evening with” the artist because this enables them to perform a longer set for the duration of the evening and, in some cases, gives them more time to hold a post-show meet and greet.
+Based on an in-depth poll of our ticket buyers, when we book a national touring act, we have found that most fans prefer “an evening with” the artist because this enables them to perform a longer set for the duration of the evening and, in some cases, gives them more time to hold a post-show meet and greet.
 This is the reason why most of our shows are “an evening with” and do not have a support act on the bill.

 (Please note that this discussion only pertains to our booking of national touring acts.
 We have no issue with local music showcases, multiple bands performing at charity events, or venues who host local music nights with several acts as long as the shows are billed as such).

 Since most our shows are “an evening with,” we do not need a support act for them.
 Yet, we get inundated with requests to open for these shows.
 Even when the artist is bringing their own opening act, we still get requests to be added to the bill.
 While we try to respond to everyone, we’ve decided to establish a policy on opening acts and answer any common questions we receive here.
 Please read this before submitting a request to open for a particular band as this will likely give you an idea if you will be considered.
 Moving forward, a link to this article will also be sent as our official response to anyone requesting to open a show.